MicrosoftDocs/dynamics365-guidance/guidance/business-processes/procure-to-pay-process-vendor-rebates-incentives-overview.md

 1. Start

-    1. A parallel branch from Start includes the *Concept to market* end to end process
+    1. A parallel branch from Start includes the *Concept to market* end-to-end process

-    1. A parallel branch from Start includes the *Design to retire* end to end process
+    1. A parallel branch from Start includes the *Design to retire* end-to-end process

-2. *Procure to pay* end to end process
+2. *Procure to pay* end-to-end process

     1. *Configure vendor rebate approval* business process